Adapted from a presentation at the SLE Workshop at Hospital for Special Surgery

-Discoid Lupus Erythematosus (DLE)
+Discoid lupus erythematosus (DLE)

 Some indications that a patient with DLE may go on to develop SLE include:

 A skin biopsy is often required to confirm a diagnosis of cutaneous lupus.
-Local anesthesia is administered and the physician then performs either a shave biopsy, which involves scraping the skin, or more commonly in lupus, a punch biopsy.
+Local anesthesia is administered, and the physician then performs either a shave biopsy, which involves scraping the skin, or more commonly in lupus, a punch biopsy.
 To obtain the latter, the medical provider uses a pencil-like device with a hollow hub at the end on the skin of the affected area; a cylinder biopsy of the tissue is removed, and the “punch” is sealed with stiches, leaving a small scar.

 Learn more about the HSS SLE Workshop, a free support and education group held monthly for people with lupus and their families and friends.

-Summary completed by Melissa Flores, MPH, LMSW
+Melissa Flores, MPH, LCSW

 Ms. Flores was a Masters of Social Work intern and the SLE Workshop Coordinator at the time of this presentation.